-Parkinson's Association of San Diego is pleased to offer our Good Start Program (GSP) for recently diagnosed patients and their care partners, as well as for anyone who would like more information about Parkinson's.
-The program will provide participants with accurate information and available resources in San Diego County.
+Parkinson's Association of San Diego is pleased to offer our Good Start Program (GSP), designed for recently diagnosed patients and their care partners, but also for anyone who would like more information about Parkinson's.
+The program will provide participants with information on PD and on available resources in San Diego County.

-This Powerpoint represents the curriculum that is provided in the live program; the content will be discussed in more detail by qualified Parkinson's experts during live presentations
+This presentation represents the curriculum that is provided in the live program; the content will be discussed in more detail by qualified Parkinson's experts during live presentations

 The program covers an overview of the complex nature of Parkinson's and treatment options.
 Topics of discussion include the importance of exercise, a review of medications, treatments and therapies, the importance of selection of the correct physician, and more to assist you on your journey and finding your best path to living your best life with Parkinson's.
+Each person with PD is different; you'll need to develop your own specific treatment plan in concert with your movement disorder specialist and/or neurologist.